-Later Jo & I went for a walk to the campsite to look for pitas.
-Not surprisingly, we didn’t find any.
-On the way back a strange noise started to grow in the jungle.
-Jo thought it was the sound of the river.
-But it was the sound of approaching rain.
-It was quite awesome.
-Like the sound of inevitability growing louder as it approached closer.
+Like the sound of inevitability, it grew louder as it approached closer.
 And eventually, it reached us.
-We were almost at the dorms, so I managed to drop off my camera gear and then went out into the rain and let it soak me completely.
+Thankfully, we were almost at the field center by then, so I managed to drop off my camera gear and then went out into the rain and let it soak me completely.
 It was such a relief after hours of steadily increasing heat and humidity.

-In the evening, while we were waiting for the rangers to return, so we could borrow their spotlight, we went on a walk up the same trail we took early on our first morning.
+In the evening, went on a walk up the same trail we took on our first morning.
 Walking a muddy trail at night was a fun exercise.
 We saw a couple of green lizards sleeping on wet leaves, an impressively large gecko, a Mouse deer and then an adorable and very uncommon Pen-tailed tree shrew.
 We all had good views of the animal, but none of us managed to photograph it.

 Our chase was short-lived, however.
 A few minutes later the poachers’ truck speeded up past us in the opposite direction.
 They realized they had nowhere to go now that they have been seen and decided to make a run for it.

 Mike tried to raise the Rangers’ Head Office on the phone, but no one was there to answer his call in the middle of the night.
 There was a general sense of bracing for the storm among the rangers.
 The poachers were inside the protected area, someone at the park’s gate had let them in and the foreigners had busted them.
 Nobody wanted to get involved in fear of becoming collateral damage.